 The “Indie” stands for independent.
 These are retailers that aren't with a network and run their own program using an affiliate program software hosted on their own servers.

-The easiest way to find these programs is to do a search in google for “[your topic] affiliate” and “[your topic] associate” (which is what some companies refer to affiliates as).
+The easiest way to find these programs is to do a search on Google for “[your topic] affiliate” and “[your topic] associate” (which is what some companies refer to affiliates as).
 Once again, you can find more about the pros and cons of an indie program here.

 Checking the site footers of products you'd like to promote